Brotherhood of the Wolf: Plot

 Sylvia visits him in jail and reveals that she is a spy for the Holy See.
 She explains that Henri Sardis, the local priest and leader of the Brotherhood, believes that he is restoring worship of God to France.
 Pope Clement XIII has decided that Sardis is insane, and has sent her to eliminate him.
 She then poisons Fronsac, saying that he knows too much.
 Meanwhile, Jean-François comes to Marianne's room and reveals to her that he is the beast's master; it recognized his scent on her when it came near her, which is why it did not attack.
 He then rapes her when she rejects his advances.

-Sylvia's agents exhume Fronsac, who had not been killed but merely put into a temporary coma, and he appears at one of the Brotherhood's sermons.
+Sylvia's agents exhume Fronsac and he appears at one of the Brotherhood's sermons.
 He kills several members, including Jean-François, who reveals that he had regained use of his supposedly mangled arm.
 Sardis escapes into the mountains, but is mauled to death by a pack of wolves.
-Fronsac and Marquis go to the beast's lair, where it lies severely wounded.
+Fronsac and the Marquis go to the beast's lair, where it lies severely wounded.
 It turns out that the beast was a lion that Jean-François brought back from Africa as a cub that was tortured into becoming vicious and trained to wear spiked metal armor.
 Fronsac takes pity and kills the beast in an act of mercy.

-Marquis finishes writing his account just before he is led to his execution by a revolutionary mob.
+Marquis d'Apcher finishes writing his account just before he is led to his execution by a revolutionary mob.
 He states that he doesn't know what happened to Fronsac and Marianne after the death of the beast; but he hopes that somewhere, they are happy together.
 A final scene shows Fronsac and Marianne sailing on a ship named Frère Loup—Brother Wolf.